kciosek/ranking-cf-minimal/README.md

 Before running, you need to obtain the dataset by running ```get-dataset.sh```.
 This requires the ```wget``` and ```unzip``` utilities.

-Licence: GPLv3 (see LICENCE file).
+Licence: GPLv3 (see LICENSE file).